 1. Does the website have a phone number down as a contact?
 And if so, have you been able to speak to a real person?
 Most scammers will not get on the phone.
 Some of these scammers pretend to be deaf or have another odd reason why they cannot talk, getting a relay operator to relay their messages for them.
 Relay operators are not allowed to reveal it is a scam.
 By law they can only relay the message without giving their own input.
 OR they will give you a phone number that is not theirs.
 You will have to call the phone number to confirm if the number exists and if the number they provided are theirs.

 2. Normally, the “breeder” will be in an other country therefore you may not pickup the puppy personally.

 3. The puppy is too cheap to be real.

 4. “Breeders” who say the puppy price includes shipping OR the shipping cost is $100-$200 when the asking price of the puppy is $500 or less.
-Just the ticket to ship a puppy is $300 plus the travel crate and health certificate!
+Just the ticket to ship a puppy is $375.
+This does not include the travel crate and health certificate!

 5. The ‘breeder” states that he/she can ship the puppy overnight.
 You can not ship a puppy overnight!

 6. The “breeders” will not accepts credit cards.

 7. The “breeder” state the pups are 50% off!